When you are looking for snowboard boots for beginners there are a few key specs to look for.

-I recommend a medium-soft flex for beginner snowboards, beginner boots and beginner bindings – this is for a couple of reasons.
+I recommend a soft or medium-soft flex for beginner snowboards, beginner boots and beginner bindings - this is for a couple of reasons.

 Firstly, and most importantly, softer flexing boots have a bit of give in them, which means they are more forgiving of errors.
-It also means that everything is just that bit easy to manoeuvre which is really important when you are just starting out.
+It also makes things more maneuverable, particularly at slower speeds, which is really important when you are just starting out.

-If you start out too stiff you will be punished for every little mistake.
-And I don’t definitely don’t agree with those who claim that learning in harder conditions will make you a better rider.
+If you start out too stiff, you will be punished for every little mistake.
+And I don’t definitely don’t agree with those who claim that learning in harder learning conditions will make you a better rider.
 In fact, I believe that the opposite is true.